Basic-Nature/html_Parser_prototype/docs/troubleshooting.md

   - Try switching User-Agent (rotate via `.env` or update `user_agents.py`).
   - If using a VPN or proxy, try disabling it.

+### ❗ Problem: Selenium fallback not available

+- **Possible Cause**: The optional SeleniumBase dependency is not installed.
+- **Fix**:
+  - Install SeleniumBase only when you need the manual CAPTCHA workflow: `pip install seleniumbase`.
+  - Leave it uninstalled to keep default Playwright-only runs lighter and avoid pytest plugin hooks.
+  - If you re-enable SeleniumBase, run pytest with `-p no:seleniumbase` if its plugin causes conflicts.

 ### ❗ Problem: Output file not written

 - **Possible Cause**: No data returned from handler, or handler returned wrong tuple structure.